codecomet-yt-abhishek/Twitter_Rumors_Detection/README.md

 This directory contains data from the Twitter15 dataset, specifically focusing on source tweets and their corresponding labels.
 It is designed for research and experimentation in rumor detection and misinformation classification.

-File Details:
-labels:

-This file provides the ground-truth labels for the source tweets.
-source_tweets:

-This file contains the content of the source tweets.